Excellent Universally Applicable Footers

 Swapping the footers around to have the one Tungsten Carbide ball on the left side and the two Zirconia balls on the right side did make for a change in tonality: darker than before, and less vibrant.
 This was good to ascertain as this arrangement was less stable than the earlier one anyway, due to the uneven division of weight in the DAC.

 Finally using the two identical Zirconia balls at the rear side and the single Tungsten Carbide ball at the front side as a third placement option, and as shown above, made for a presentation very similar to the first one, with clearly better focus than the second placement.

 Going back a final time to the initial placement confirms that the initial positions sound best: it is somehow the most engaging one, without sounding any more forward.
 For my situation and for this DAC at least.
 I strongly encourage experimentation with this as every audio component will be different, as will the influence on the rack that it sits on.

 The 506, and especially the .24 version, is a smooth performer.
 Its bass is not very articulate, actually a little fat, but this blends nicely with its creamy midrange and subtle and airy treble.
 Listening to the 506 is always relaxing.

-Above: the BlackPods come well-packed and comeplete with interesting documentation amongh others containing tips for placement.
+Above: the BlackPods come well-packed and complete with interesting documentation among others containing tips for placement.

 It’s becoming a little predictable, and perhaps even a little suspect, but I have yet to come across a product made by the Mad Scientist that I do not like.
 Now of course preferences are very personal, and every system is different, but the great thing about these footers is that they do not upset a component’s basic characteristics but do add meaningful enhancements.
 This means that they should be very universally applicable.
-While 299 dollar may not be pocket change, compared to other footers out there (Harmonix, Stillpoints et all) this is still very reasonable, and with the 30 day money back guarantee, what’s there to loose?
+While 299 dollars may not be pocket change, compared to other footers out there (Harmonix, Stillpoints et all) this is still very reasonable, and with the 30-day money-back guarantee, what’s there to lose?